marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 </div>

-It's also expensive to fuel and maintain a vehicle, particularly a big custom diesel van that gets wear and tear from constant use.
+It's expensive to fuel and maintain an overland vehicle on top of a house, particularly a big custom diesel van that gets wear and tear from constant use.
 It also costs a lot to use my mobile phone data plan after a couple of weeks on the road, as an average work day for me includes a lot of browser tabs, video calls, and package manager installs.
 Even so, we choose to spend time on the road and feel fortunate to have that flexibility.

 For folks who live in their vans full-time (we don't), there's always a fear that your belongings could be stolen or damaged if you aren't watching them.
 There are also lots of [people who live in their vehicles](https://www.seattlemet.com/news-and-city-life/2018/11/more-homeless-seattleites-live-in-their-vehicles-than-ever-before) on city streets full-time due to rising housing costs; where I grew up in Seattle comes to mind.
 Also, if you have to take a vehicle home in for service, you're out of a house until you get it back.
 If you can work on your own vehicle, you still need shop space to do it, and it can be costly and time-consuming.